janekp/mapstrace/README.md

         at 'this.handle(req, res, next)' (.../server/api/src/wixe/Server.hx:306:37)
         ... (omitted 6 rows)

-It can be used alone or with [Connect](http://github.com/senchalabs/connect)
+It can be used with or without [Connect](http://github.com/senchalabs/connect)

     var mapstrace = require('mapstrace');